 Other rows: The value of the attribute for each record shows as a Expression widget and, therefore, you can use the Expression editor to modify the content.
 You can also use the input widgets to allow editing.
 Set different styles in odd and even lines with Odd Line style and Even Line style properties.

 Iterating the widget

-- The widget "Id" runtime property is only available in the screen scope if the widget property "Name" is not empty.
+- The widget Id runtime property is only available in the screen scope when the widget property Name isn't empty.

 - LineCount and StartIndex are useful when you want to implement the previous/next behavior of a Table Records widget, because the parameters control how many records you show in the table and from which record number.
 Scaffold a screen by dragging an Entity to a web flow to get a table with pagination.
 You can then check out how LineCount and StartIndex work.